Y0D4RK/Y0D4RK/README.md

 **About me**

-- 💻 Dev web & devops engineer at [Obat](https://obat.fr)
+- 💻 Enthusiast dev web & devops engineer at [Obat](https://obat.fr)

-- 👷 Formerly fullstack lead developer on CMTA app at [Club Med](https://www.clubmed.fr/) (mission during more 2 years)
+- 👷 Formerly lead tech and devops on CMTA app at [Club Med](https://www.clubmed.fr/) (mission during more 2 years)

 - 🏗️ I'm available to work for a new great project as devops

 - ⚡ I love developing, testing and deploying applications to give you fun experiences.

+- ✨ Curious about AI

 **Using daily**